 What are the Benefits of Using Closed System Catheters?

-There are a few potential advantages of using a closed system catheter.
-It can be especially helpful for those with limited dexterity and/or in wheelchairs.
-The self-contained collection bag eliminates the need to try to find another receptacle, such as a separate bag, toilet/urinal, or another container for such purpose.
-One can catheterize from the wheelchair or any place with privacy.
+For example, the self-contained collection bag eliminates the need to try to find another receptacle, such as a separate bag, toilet/urinal, or another container for such purpose.
+You can self-cath right from your wheelchair or any other place where you have privacy.

 Are Closed System Catheters Available in My Size?